Why Your Electricity Bill Is Increasing: Understanding PJM Capacity Prices

 Utility supply rates have increased between 5% and 44% since June 2025.
 The exact impact varies significantly by utility, location, and your specific electricity plan.
 These are supply rate increases only and do not include delivery charges.

-What happened with the 2026-2027 capacity auction?▾
+What happened in the latest capacity auctions?▾

 Do these capacity costs affect everyone in the PJM region?▾